Head-To-Head Comparison: MGE Energy (NASDAQ:MGEE) and EuroSite Power (OTCMKTS:EUSP)

-EuroSite Power (OTCMKTS:EUSP – Get Free Report) and MGE Energy (NASDAQ:MGEE – Get Free Report) are both utilities companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, dividends, valuation, earnings, analyst recommendations, risk and institutional ownership.
+EuroSite Power (OTCMKTS:EUSP – Get Free Report) and MGE Energy (NASDAQ:MGEE – Get Free Report) are both utilities companies, but which is the better investment?
+We will contrast the two companies based on the strength of their profitability, dividends, institutional ownership, earnings, risk, analyst recommendations and valuation.

 Profitability